shreyaballijepalli/Business-visibility-bot/README.md

 You can run app.js to run the application.
 Run update.js to update the workspace whenever you are updating the database.

-Date and natural language understanding will be updated soon.